AWS S3 Storage Provider

 Extension Methods

-ServiceCollectionExtensions.cs - Extension method for registering S3 storage provider in DI container
+ServiceCollectionExtensions.cs - Extension method for registering AWS S3 storage provider in DI container

 - Location: